n-szulc/fingeRNAt/README.md

 ## Detail mode

-fingeRNAt has additional mode `-detail` which saves all detected interactions, for any SIFt type, to separate tsv file (with prefix `DETAIL_`).
+fingeRNAt has additional mode `-detail` which saves all detected interactions, for any SIFt type, to separate tsv file (file with prefix `DETAIL_`).

 The interactions saved in `-detail` mode follow the same convention - **each row contains information about interaction between given ligand - receptor**, thus allowing for their easy, high-throughput processing.